XPRNetwork/grant-framework/applications/freehumans.world.md

 > 18. Better commenting system than the mess that Web 2 is now.
 > 19. Banning, Penalty and Prison system for users (again managed democratically by the users)
 > 20. Dynamic and Real-time content Curation and Reporting system that affects visibility and distribution of posts in real-time
-> 21. UI/UX personalization architecture
+> 21. Auction House system in the markets
-> 22. Using AI to help users with any action
+> 22. Using AI to help users with different actions
-> 23. Leveraging Collective user device/machine resources for decentralized content distribution using WebRTC-like technology.
+> 23. Leveraging Collective client device/machine resources for decentralized content / user data distribution using WebRTC-like technology.
 > 24. Create and optimize iOS and Android apps for multiple mobile device types